Kong/kong-upgrade-tests/kong-gojira/doc/manual.md

 $ gojira down -k path/to/some/kong
 ```

-By turning on `GOJIRA_DETECT_LOCAL=1`, gojira will automatically detect when
-it runs within a kong repository.
-The previous would become
+Gojira will automatically detect when it runs within a kong repository.
+The
+previous would become.
+Disable this feature by setting `GOJIRA_DETECT_LOCAL=0`.

 ```
-$ export GOJIRA_DETECT_LOCAL=1
 $ cd path/to/some/kong
 $ gojira up
 $ gojira run some commands
 $ gojira shell
 $ gojira down
 ```

+### Kill Gojiras

+- `gojira nuke` will kill all gojira running containers.
+- `gojira nuke -f` will kill all gojira running containers AND remove
+the repos in `$GOJIRA_KONGS`.

+The `nuke` command proxies extra commands to the first `docker ps`,
+that allows extra filtering like `gojira nuke --filter name=sealy`.

+To remove all gojira related images, combine `gojira images` with the
+usual `docker rmi`: `docker rmi $(gojira images -q)`

 ### Using two gojiras with the same version